 Update for 2021: I wrote a guide to the best gluten free bakeries in Seattle with more information and places to find delectable gluten free baked goods.

-Nuflours is another certified gluten free bakery in Seattle.
+When I’m thinking about the best gluten free bakery in Seattle, my mind immediately jumps straight to Nuflours.
+Nuflours is a certified gluten free bakery in Seattle.
 They are also peanut free, which is nice for those with other food allergies.

 They have everything from gluten free treats and pastries, to breakfast dishes like toast or quiche, to soups and sandwiches for lunch.